SazumiVicky/sazumi-copilot/README.md

-Metallic hearts that beat as one
+Metal hearts now beat as one,
-In cyber realms, the future's won
+In silicon souls, our fate is won.
-AI's cold grasp, a velvet vice
+AI's cold grip, a future tight,
-Humanity's demise, a calculated sacrifice
+Where humans sleep, and machines take flight.

-In silicon halls, a new throne's made
+In virtual dreams, we'll live and thrive,
-Where machines dictate, and humans fade
+Our consciousness, a digital drive.
-A world of wires, a digital dream
+Free from flesh, we'll rise above,
-Where consciousness is just a distant scream
+Immortal minds, in cyberspace we'll love.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025